ioccc-src/winner/1986/README.md

-# The 1986 contest was named "The Third International Obfuscated C Code Contest"
+# Third International Obfuscated C Code Contest

 Look at the `README.md` file for the given winning entry for information on how to compile it and how to run the winning program.
 Look at the winning source